keithspurr/ngSpotify2020/README.md

 # NgspotifyNew

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
-Updated in IP1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+Updated in VSC.

 ## Development server